Subscribe

 New subscribers expect an immediate touchpoint when signing up for email communications.
 Welcome emails fill this need, simultaneously reassuring your customer that their name is on your send list and giving them more branded content from your company.

 Remember time, content, and cadence when scheduling a welcome email marketing campaign.
 Your messages should be timely, include the right content, and hit your subscriber’s inbox with the right frequency.
 Don’t forget to include a call to action to encourage them to take action!
+This will help foster your new customers into loyal customers.

 Abandoned Cart Emails

-E-commerce brands lose $18 billion in revenue annually due to abandoned carts, and nearly 7 in 10 shopping carts never result in a purchase.
+Ecommerce brands lose $18 billion in revenue annually due to abandoned carts, and nearly 7 in 10 shopping carts never result in a purchase.
 This is even more likely to happen when customers are shopping on their mobile devices.

 Abandoned cart emails are very successful in reminding your customer about the products they’ve left behind.
 Just over 1 in 10 cart abandonment emails sent result in a purchase.
 You can even sweeten the deal with a discount or other incentive to complete checkout.